cphelps76/DEMENTED_Kernel_Factory/README.md

     {x} GALAXY S4
         <<<< COMING SOON >>>>

-(4) To clean the kernel directories after a build enter "make mrproper" in the terminal window while still in the kernel folder"
+(4) To clean the kernel directories after a build enter "make mrproper" in the terminal window while still in the kernel folder